Sustainability | GovernanceQuality Assurance

 (2) Strengthened product manufacturing processes

 To achieve "Zero Defect Quality," product design must be accompanied by worksite competence to establish reproducible manufacturing processes that eliminate variations.
-The main aspects that result in quality variations are "Equipment" and "Operations."
-Variations caused by equipment were reduced by the introduction of the "Equipment Variation Assessment Method."
-Variations caused by operations were addressed by the "Co-creation Challenge Activities" implemented as a small group activity.
-Along with this, steady endeavors to raise quality awareness and furnish quality education through small group activities are mustered to forge and uphold a "Quality First" corporate organization and culture.
+The main factors that result in quality variations are equipment and operations.
+Variations caused by equipment have been reduced by clearly defining requirements when designing equipment and by clarifying maintenance procedures; variations caused by operations have mainly been addressed using small group activities.
+Besides these measures, we are also working steadily to raise quality awareness through ongoing quality education using small group activities, thereby building a "Quality First" corporate culture.

-TDK continues to enhance its engineering and Monozukuri power with further strengthening of its product manufacturing processes.
-This is all part of the company’s relentless push to supply customers with higher quality products in more timely fashion.
+TDK will continue striving to enhance its Monozukuri through further strengthening of its product manufacturing processes, to provide customers with high quality products in a timely manner.

 We strive to fulfill our social responsibilities with high ethical standards in conducting corporate activities in compliance with laws and social norms.
 Toward this end, we continue working to improve product quality through the pursuit of zero defects, try to foster an awareness of what it means to place top priority on quality, and perform checks through compliance audits for quality.